hinzzx/webproject_1/README.md

 Hello folks!
 This is one of my very first touch of anything else than pure HTML & CSS, after learning basics of 'em.
 Don't laugh please xd!
 For the realisation I am using the CSS Framework - _MaterializeCss._

-PLEASE NOTE THAT I AM A COMPLETELY BEGINNER WHILE DOING THIS, SO THE CODE COULD BE A LITTLE BIT OF A STRUGGLE TO READ.
+PLEASE NOTE THAT I AM A COMPLETE BEGINNER WHILE DOING THIS, SO THE CODE COULD BE A LITTLE BIT OF A STRUGGLE TO READ.

 ```  NOTE: I WAS JUST EXPLORING MATERIALIZECSS' COMPONENTS AND THEIR POSSIBILITIES!```